tech · 15 Jun 2022

 No additional functionality

-While mobile apps take advantage of built-in smartphone features, adaptive platforms tend to pass on add-ons like GPS and camera functionality.
-This limits the company’s engagement methods and customer insight collection.
+While mobile apps take advantage of built-in smartphone features, adaptive platforms tend to pass on add-ons like GPS, camera functionality, and other mobile features.
+This limits the company's engagement methods and customer insight collection.

 In 2020, up to 50% of retailers had plans to prioritize a mobile app experience, and those plans have come to fruition.
 Top-grossing retailers such as Amazon, Walmart, and Target have long-established their mobile app presence, while smaller retailers are making up ground.
 And in many cases, there’s a strong rationale behind embracing mobile apps.